drewgingerich/homelab/media-server/docs/decisions/DRAFT-create-zfs-pool-with-mirror-vdevs.md

 I want high storage efficiency.
 Why would I spend more money on drives if I have the option to spend less?

-I will also take good performance where it's offered, of course.
+I will also take good performance where it's offered.
 Since this is primarily a media storage server, the workload will be read-heavy.

-No storage system can satisfy all of these desires.
+No storage system can satisfy all of these desires, and I listed them in priority order.
-I listed them in priority order, though I adress them in a different order below for flow.

 ### ZFS pools and vdevs

 ZFS creates a storage pool out of one or more virtual devices (vdevs).

-ZFS currently provides four types of vdev for storage.
-ZFS also provides a few utility types (spare, cache, log, and special) that I don't think are relevant here.

-The vdev types for storage are: file, single-device, mirror, [RAID-Z](raidz_docs), and [dRAID](draid_docs).
+ZFS currently provides four types of vdev for storage: file, single-device, mirror, [RAID-Z](raidz_docs), and [dRAID](draid_docs).

 [raidz_docs]: https://openzfs.github.io/openzfs-docs/Basic%20Concepts/RAID-Z.html
 [draid_docs]: https://openzfs.github.io/openzfs-docs/Basic%20Concepts/dRAID%20Howto.html

+ZFS also provides a few utility types: spare, cache, log, and special.
+They don't seem relevant for this assessment.

 File vdevs use a file from an existing file system as a vdev.
 They are primarily intended for testing and experimentation, and not real use.[^8]

+Single-device vdevs simply store data on a device.
-Single-device vdevs provide no redundancy.
+Since single-device vdevs provide no redundancy, ZFS is not able to fix data errors.
-This means ZFS is not able to fix data errors, and that when the device fails the whole pool will die.
+When the device fails the whole pool it's part of will also fail.

-dRAID is meant for very large arrays of devices beyond what I'll ever use at home.

 A mirror vdev stores a redundant copy of data on each device in the vdev.
 For example, a 3-way mirror vdev consists of three devices each with one copy of the data.